The Global Marine Group is pleased to announce the new ownership of the business by Keppel Infrastructure Fund, a fund managed by Keppel.

 Our exhaustive studies also encompass the following key considerations:

-Capitalizing on our integral role within the Global Marine Group, we have acquired significant expertise in the installation and maintenance of subsea cables spanning several decades.
+Capitalising on our integral role within the Global Marine Group, we have acquired significant expertise in the installation and maintenance of subsea cables spanning several decades.
 This extensive history has afforded us with an in depth comprehension of the skills, technology, equipment, and assets essential for planning, installing, burying, storing, testing, locating, recovering, and maintaining subsea fibre optic cables.

 Moreover, our in-depth knowledge of power cables empowers us to provide precise assessments for any subsea project.
 Our analyses and recommendations are founded on strict adherence to safe marine operations, in accordance with both legal regulations and industry best practices.